Pseudo transient continuation and time marching methods for Monge-Ampere type equations: Convergence of the time marching methods

 Since $\nu =(M+m)/2$, $1-M/\nu= -(M-m)/(M+m)$ and $1-m/\nu=(M-m)/(M+m)$, we conclude that $\alpha \leq (M-m)/(M+m)$. \end{proof} We can now prove the following lemma \begin{lemma} The mapping $T_1$ is a strict contraction in $Y^h$ with contraction constant $(M-m)/(M+m)$ for $\nu=(M+m)/2$. \end{lemma} \begin{proof} Let $v_h$ and $w_h \in Y^h$.
 Then, using the Mean Value Theorem

 Since $w_h-v_h \in V_0^h$ and $v_h +t(w_h-v_h) \in Y^h, t \in [0,1]$, we obtain by Lemma \ref{lem1cont},

-\end{proof} \begin{rem} For the operator $T_1$ to be a strict contraction, it is enough to have $\nu$ sufficiently large.
-From the proofs of Lemmas \ref{lem1cont} and \ref{lem2cont}, we need to have max $(|1-m/\nu|,|1-M/\nu|) < 1$.
-This is equivalent to $\nu > $ max $(m,M/2)$. \end{rem}
+\end{proof} \begin{rem} For the operator $T_1$ to be a strict contraction, it is enough to have $\nu$ sufficiently large, i.e. $\nu >M$.
+In our computations, the value of $\nu$ is chosen ''adaptively'', i.e. we start with the value $\nu=50$ and if necessary we reduce or increase it for better accuracy.
+The situation is similar to the setting of adaptive mesh refinements where it is not known in advance where to do a local refinement and decisions are made based on computed results. \end{rem}

 \begin{rem} By the inverse inequality, we have